MinhBuiCong/MinhBuiCong/README.md

 My name is Minh Bui

-I am a front-end developer at Twoday Norway and have been working as a developer for since January 2022.
+I am a frontend developer at Twoday Norway and have been working as a developer for since January 2022.

 I started my developing studies in August 2020 and will end June 2022.